wilfrantz/wilfrantz.github.io/_posts/2024-08-17-domain-engine-sql-database.md

 - **Normalization**: The design above normalizes the data by splitting it into multiple related tables.
 This avoids data redundancy.
 - **Indexes**: The creation of indexes on frequently queried columns will insure better performance.
 - **Foreign Keys**: The use of foreign keys ensures data integrity between the related tables.

-This schema provides a foundation for storing and querying the data you've provided.
-Depending on your specific use case, you may need to adjust the design or add additional tables/columns.